JudgeSansDredd/allegro/README.md

 This isn't user-proof code.
-You'll need to use your years of experience and highly honed developer senses to make sure you enter the required information correctly. **Allegro does not fail gracefully.** You will have a chance to give final approval before it submits anything to jira or tempo, though, so you're safe until that point.
+You'll need to use your years of experience and highly honed developer senses to make sure you enter the required information correctly. **Allegro does not fail gracefully.** You will have a chance to give final approval before it submits anything to jira, though, so you're safe until that point.

 ## Installing, a.k.a. easy mode